teralad/gifle/README.md

 ## Credits

-Gifle is maintained by [Your Name](https://github.com/teralad).
+Gifle is maintained by [Varun](https://github.com/teralad).
 Special thanks to all our contributors for making this project awesome!

 Enjoy creating stunning GIFs with Gifle! 🎉